grinstead/priority-queue/README.md

 A Priority Queue implementation in TypeScript that uses numeric priorities.
 It is designed to focus on cleanliness and performance and allows for either a highest priority first or a lowest priority first queue based on the what is passed to the constructor.

+Internal benchmarking shows this is faster than [fastpriorityqueue](https://www.npmjs.com/package/fastpriorityqueue).
+The speedup primarily comes from explicitly passing a numeric priority into the queue instead of using a comparator to sort items.

+This is not currently feature rich, though requests on the github are welcome.

 ## Features

 - O(log n) insertion and removal.
+- O(1) peek
 - Supports negative and fractional priorities.
 - Configurable for either highest or lowest priority first.